 How Long Do Tomato Seeds Take To Germinate?

-Normally, tomato seeds will take 6 to 11 days to germinate (about 1 to 1.5 weeks).
+Normally, tomato seeds take 6 to 11 days to germinate (about 1 to 1.5 weeks).
 The University of Maryland suggests that tomato seeds can germinate in as little as 5 days, while the University of Maine suggests that tomato seeds can take up to 11 days to germinate.

 What Factors Affect Tomato Seed Germination?